Juniper Front Community Garden

 Mandy

 I am Mandy; Plot #10 aka The Piccadilly Garden.
 I am originally from Dallas and lived in the San Francisco Bay area, while working various administrative jobs including working in the Silicon Valley Semi-Conductor world of computers before internet.
 In 2005 I moved to San Diego and now that I am no longer working, I spend my time volunteering at The San Diego Airport Information Desk, volunteering for San Diego Gleaners, and finding myself on a community theater stage once or twice a year.
-When it comes to gardening, I am one who garden by instinct and I am inspired by nature's finds, recycling, experimenting with new ways to turn an item into something oher than its original purpose.
-I do things instinctively and whismically, even utilizing odd looking objects I find along my walks, which is a form of coloring outside the box for me...Freedom.
+When it comes to gardening, I am one who gardens by instinct and I am inspired by nature's finds, recycling, experimenting with new ways to turn an item into something other than its original purpose.
+I do things instinctively and whimsically, even utilizing odd looking objects I find along my walks, which is a form of coloring outside the box for me...Freedom.

 Thanks for this opportunity to become acquainted.